ZeanQin/zeanqin.github.io/content/articles/deploy-nuxtjs-app-to-azure.md

 enableTOC: true
 ---

-> # This page is currently work in progress

 ## The distribution files you need

 The folders and files that need to be in the `wwwroot` folder: